 Field-hunting tip

-Look in evaporite deposits country — that is the host setting where antarcticite typically forms.
+Look in evaporite deposits country, the host setting where antarcticite typically forms.
 If you start seeing halite, gypsum, antarctic ice in float, you are in the right ground.
 Field specimens usually show a acicular or needle-like crystals habit, so train your eye for that shape before scanning the outcrop.